The Band: 1968–1972: Initial success as The Band

-Following their second album, the Band embarked on their first tour as a lead act.
+After their second album, The Band embarked on their first tour as a lead act.
 The anxiety of fame was clear, as the group's songs turned to darker themes of fear and alienation: the influence on their next work is self-explanatory.
-Stage Fright (1970) was engineered by musician-engineer-producer Todd Rundgren and recorded on a theatre stage in Woodstock.
+Stage Fright (1970) was engineered by musician-engineer-producer Todd Rundgren and recorded on stage at the iconic Woodstock Playhouse.
 As with their previous, self-titled record, Robertson was credited with most of the songwriting.
-Initial critical reaction was good but it was seen as a letdown from the previous two albums for various reasons.
-After recording Stage Fright, the Band was among the acts participating in the Festival Express, an all-star rock concert tour of Canada by train that also included Janis Joplin, the Grateful Dead and future Band member Richard Bell (at the time he was a member of Joplin's band).
-In the concert documentary film, released in 2003, Danko can be seen participating in a drunken jam session with Jerry Garcia, Bob Weir and Joplin while singing "Ain't No More Cane".
+Initial critical reaction was positive, but it was seen as a disappointment from the previous two albums for various reasons.
+After recording Stage Fright, The Band was among the acts participating in the Festival Express, an all-star rock concert tour of Canada by train that also included Janis Joplin, the Grateful Dead and future Band member Richard Bell (at the time he was a member of Joplin's band).
+In the concert documentary film, released in 2003, Danko can be seen participating in a drunken jam session with Jerry Garcia, Bob Weir, John Dawson, and Joplin while singing "Ain't No More Cane".

-At about this time, Robertson began exerting greater control over the Band, a point of contention between Helm and Robertson.
-Helm charges Robertson with authoritarianism and greed, while Robertson suggests his increased efforts in guiding the group were largely because Danko, Helm, and Manuel were becoming more unreliable due to their heroin usage.
+About that time, Robertson began exerting greater control over the Band, a point of contention between him and Helm.
+Helm charged Robertson with authoritarianism and greed, while Robertson suggested that he made increased efforts to guide the group in part because Danko, Helm, and Manuel were becoming more unreliable due to their heroin usage.
 Robertson insists he did his best to coax Manuel into writing more songs, only to see him descend into addiction.

-Despite mounting problems among the group members, the Band forged ahead with their next album, Cahoots (1971).
-Cahoots featured Bob Dylan's "When I Paint My Masterpiece", "4% Pantomime" (with Van Morrison), and "Life Is a Carnival", the last featuring a horn arrangement by Allen Toussaint.
-Toussaint's contribution was a critical addition to the Band's next project, and the group would later record two songs written by Toussaint: "Holy Cow" on Moondog Matinee and "You See Me" on Jubilation.
-In late December 1971, the Band recorded the live album Rock of Ages, which was released in the summer of 1972.
+Despite mounting problems among the group members, The Band forged ahead with their next album, Cahoots (1971).
+Cahoots featured Dylan's "When I Paint My Masterpiece", "4% Pantomime" (with Van Morrison), and "Life Is a Carnival", the last featuring a horn arrangement by Allen Toussaint.
+Toussaint's contribution was a critical addition to The Band's next project, and the group would later record two songs written by Toussaint: "Holy Cow" on Moondog Matinee and "You See Me" on Jubilation.
+In late December 1971, The Band recorded the live album Rock of Ages, which was released in the summer of 1972.
 On Rock of Ages, they were bolstered by the addition of a horn section, with arrangements written by Toussaint.
-Bob Dylan appeared on stage on New Year's Eve and performed four songs with the group, including a version of "When I Paint My Masterpiece".
+Dylan appeared on stage on New Year's Eve and performed four songs with the group, including a version of "When I Paint My Masterpiece".